Copula Conformal Prediction for Multi-step Time Series Forecasting

 \section{Introduction}

-Deep learning models are becoming widely used in high-risk settings such as healthcare, transportation, and finance.
+Deep learning models are becoming widely used in high-risk settings such as healthcare and transportation.
 In these settings, it is important that a model produces calibrated uncertainty to reflect its own confidence.
-Confidence regions are a common approach to quantify forecast uncertainty \cite{khosravi2011comprehensive}.
-A $(1-\alpha)$-confidence region $\Gamma^{1-\alpha}$ for a random variable $y$ is \textit{valid} if it contains $y$'s true value with high probability, $ \Prob[y \in \Gamma^{1-\alpha}] \geq 1-\alpha. $ Note that one can make $\Gamma^{1-\alpha}$ infinitely wide to satisfy validity.
-For the confidence region to be useful, we also want to minimize its area while remaining valid; this is known as the \textit{efficiency} of the region.
+Confidence regions are a common approach to quantify prediction uncertainty \citep{khosravi2011comprehensive}.
+A $(1-\alpha)$-confidence region $\Gamma^{1-\alpha}$ for a random variable $y$ is \textit{valid} if it contains $y$'s true value with high probability: $ \Prob[y \in \Gamma^{1-\alpha}] \geq 1-\alpha. $ Note that one can make the confidence region infinitely large to satisfy validity.
+But for the confidence region to be useful, we also want to minimize its area while remaining valid; this is known as the \textit{ efficiency} of the region.

-Conformal prediction (CP) is a powerful method that produces confidence regions with finite-sample guarantees of validity \cite{vovk2005algorithmic, lei2018distribution}.
-Furthermore, it makes no assumptions about the prediction model or the underlying data distribution.
-CP's generality, simplicity, and statistical guarantees have made it popular for many real-world applications including drug discovery \cite{eklund2015application} and safe robotics \cite{luo2021sample}.
+Conformal prediction (CP) is a powerful framework to produce confidence regions with finite-sample guarantees of validity \citep{vovk2005algorithmic, lei2018distribution}.
+Furthermore, it makes no assumptions about the underlying prediction model or the data distribution.
+CP's generality, simplicity, and statistical guarantees have made it popular for many real-world applications including time series prediction \citep{xu2021conformal}, drug discovery \citep{eklund2015application} and safe robotics \citep{luo2021sample}.

-In this paper, we present a more calibrated and efficient conformal prediction algorithm for multi-step time series forecasting.
-This type of problem is ubiquitous - examples include predicting hurricane paths, vehicle trajectories, and financial or epidemic forecasts.
-To quantify the uncertainty, we want a ``cone of uncertainty'' that covers the entire forecast horizon.
-CF-RNN \cite{Schaar2021conformaltime}, a previous work on conformal prediction for multi-step time series forecasting models all time steps independently.
-In practice, however, we found that CF-RNN often produces confidence regions too large to be useful, especially when the problem is multivariate or has a long forecast horizon.
+This paper considers the setting of multi-step time series forecasting from a set of independent sequences.
+Consider the problem of vehicle trajectory prediction, illustrated in Figure \ref{fig:setting}.
+Given a dataset of trajectories, the task is to predict a future trajectory for $k$ steps given its past trajectory of $t$ time steps.
+We assume that the trajectories are independent from each other.
+For each trajectory, these time steps are temporally dependent.

+There are many real-world tasks that present the same challenges as the example above, such as EEG forecasting (each patient is independent), short-term weather forecasting (local meteorology history is independent), etc. They require predicting multiple time steps into the future, so it is desired to have a ``cone of uncertainty'' that covers the entire course of the forecasts.
+Existing CP methods for time series data either only provide coverage guarantee for individual time steps \citep{gibbs2021adaptive, xu2021conformal} or produce confidence regions that are often too inefficient to be useful, especially in long horizons or multivariate settings \citep{Schaar2021conformaltime}.